emilyquill/tic-tac-toe/readme.md

 ## Code Structure

-Encapsulated the game logic in one object "GameLogic", whilst another object "GameUI" deals with the views.
+Encapsulated game logic in one object "GameLogic", whilst a second object "GameUI" deals with the views.
+Initialised with the documentReady function using the click handler.